jeacovy/jeacovy/README.md

 # Here are some **metrics** for you to digest:

 Before reading, do note the that majority of my constributions has been within private repos.
-I intend on changing that this year (2022). **#OpenSource** 🥑
+I intend on changing that this years. **#OpenSource** 🥑

 - On that note, I am **currently looking for open sources projects to contribute to/help maintain**.
 Please reach out to me on Twitter to connect.